Communities

 Wet cell perhaps?

-KalleMP‭ wrote over 1 year ago
+KalleMP‭ wrote about 2 years ago

 Unless your electrodes are inert you may be adding some fixed potential due to electrochemical effects.